jenkins-x-plugins/jx-gitops/docs/cmd/jx-gitops_hash.md

 ### Examples

   # annotates the Deployments in a dir from some source ConfigMaps
-  jx-gitops hash -s foo/configmap.yaml -s another/configmap.yaml -d someDir%!(EXTRA string=jx-gitops)
+  jx-gitops hash -s foo/configmap.yaml -s another/configmap.yaml -d someDir

 ### Options